Porsche EV Design System

 My role

-Where I started, Where I'm headed
+Where I started, Where I headed

-At the beginning of the project, I focused on UX research and concept development.
+At the beginning of the project, I focused on UX research and system design development.
 I helped conduct competitive audits, synthesize stakeholder goals, and explore early interaction flows.
 These initial stages gave me a strong understanding of the user personas, emotional triggers, and brand values that would eventually guide my motion design work.

 As we transitioned into wireframing and high-fidelity prototyping, I took on a specialized role as the team’s UX Motion Designer.
 I’ve always been fascinated by how subtle animations and microinteractions can transform static screens into responsive, emotionally resonant experiences, especially in high-performance contexts like Porsche.
 This project gave me the opportunity to dive deeper into motion as a communication tool, not just an aesthetic layer.